Taylor Swift sexual assault trial

 The Taylor Swift sexual assault trial was a legal case held in the United States District Court for the District of Colorado.
-The trial involved David Mueller, a former DJ, filing for defamation against singer-songwriter Taylor Swift.
-He claimed she had him wrongfully terminated following an incident at a 2013 meet-and-greet.
+The trial involved David Mueller, a former radio DJ, filing for defamation against Taylor Swift, alleging that she had him wrongfully terminated following an incident at a 2013 meet-and-greet.
 Swift then counter-sued Mueller for battery and sexual assault, seeking a symbolic $1 in damages.
 The trial lasted one week, beginning on August 7, 2017, with both Mueller and Swift appearing in court.
 It concluded on the evening of August 14, 2017, with the jury ruling in Swift's favor and ordering Mueller to pay her $1.

-The trial was subject to significant media attention due to Swift's status as a high profile celebrity.
+The trial was subject to significant media attention by virtue of Swift's status as a high-profile celebrity.
 News and media outlets reported on the details of the case and the public's reaction daily.
 In a statement released by Swift following the trial, she revealed her reasoning for counter-suing was to empower other victims of sexual assault.
 In the statement, she also pledged to donate to organizations that help fund legal costs of sexual assault victims who choose to defend themselves.

 Background

-Incident
+Assault

 On June 2, 2013, while on her third concert tour, Swift attended a pre-show meet-and-greet organized by KYGO radio before one of her concerts at the Pepsi Center in Denver, Colorado.
 Numerous fans and station employees were present at the event, where guests were invited to meet with Swift before taking photos with her.
 At the event, Swift posed for a photo with David Mueller, a radio employee at the time, and his then-girlfriend Shannon Melcher, also an employee of the station.
-Swift alleged that during the photograph, Mueller reached under her skirt and grabbed her butt.
+Swift alleged that during the photograph, Mueller reached under her skirt and grabbed her buttocks.
 Immediately following the incident, once Mueller and Melcher had exited the room, Swift reported it to her mother, tour manager, the photographer and members of her security team.

 Following the report, Swift's security team met with Mueller backstage and accused him of touching her inappropriately, which resulted in him being escorted from the concert.
 The incident was also reported to KYGO radio and Mueller was terminated shortly after they conducted their own investigation into the event.